-On Sunday 8 September, Rachel will be running 13.2 miles at the Great North Run for Tommy’s after she suffered multiple miscarriages before finally having her daughter Emelia.
+On Sunday 8 September 2019, Rachel ran 13.2 miles at the Great North Run for Tommy’s after she suffered multiple miscarriages before finally having her daughter Emelia.
 This is her story and #ReasonforRunning.

 At 6-8 weeks we suffered a miscarriage.
 It completely knocked us off our feet.
 You just don’t consider these things will really happen to you and then they do and it’s horrendous.

 We decided to try again.This time it took a whole year to get pregnant.
 Somewhere between 8-10 weeks we had to go to the early pregnancy unit because of bleeding.
 Here we took a pregnancy test and found out that we were no longer pregnant, which was just heart-breaking.

 Following the second miscarriage and because of my age (then 36), we were then referred from our GP to a specialist to check there was nothing wrong.
 We were fast-tracked through to a fertility hospital in Leeds.